hard-nett/docs/overview/terminology.md

 # Glossary

-Use this glossary to learn about terms used in Osmosis and the Cosmos ecosystem.
+Use this glossary to learn about terms used in Terp Network and the Cosmos ecosystem.

 ## Active set

-The top 100 validators that participate in consensus and receive rewards.
+The top 68 validators that participate in consensus and receive rewards.

 ## Air drops